The second month of pregnancy covers weeks five to eight, which means that it lasts 8 weeks in total.

 The American Dietetic Association.
 (2008) Position of the American Dietetic Association: Nutrition and Lifestyle for a Healthy Pregnancy Outcome.
 Journal of the American Dietetic Association.
 108:553-561.

-FAQs from users: 'What is 2 months pregnant in weeks?', 'Can you feel the baby move at two months?', 'What does a two months pregnant belly look like?', 'Is it normal to be 2 months pregnant and not feel anything?' and 'Can you sleep on your stomach when pregnant second month?'.
+FAQs from users: 'What can spotting in the second month of pregnancy indicate?', 'What is 2 months pregnant in weeks?', 'Can you feel the baby move at two months?', 'What does a two months pregnant belly look like?', 'Is it normal to be 2 months pregnant and not feel anything?', 'Can you sleep on your stomach when pregnant second month?', 'What are the most common symptoms in the second month of pregnancy?' and 'Is sexual intercourse possible in the second month of pregnancy?'.